-The EFC from an independent student considers only the income and asset value of the student and spouse if applicable; the parent's financial information is not included.
+The SAI from an independent student considers only the income and asset value of the student and spouse if applicable; the parent's financial information is not included.
 Students are automatically considered independent if they meet the following criteria:

 - 1. They meet the age requirement (see current FAFSA) - 2.
 They are married - 3.
 They are enrolled in graduate or professional courses of study - 4.
 They are orphans or wards of the court or were wards of the court after age 13 - 5.
 They have legal dependents (other than a spouse) - 6.
-They are veterans of the U.S. Armed Forces. - 7.
-They were in legal guardianship or an emancipated minor - 8.
-They are designated as an Unaccompanied Homeless Youth, homeless, - For a full current list of dependency questions please refer to https://studentaid.gov/apply-for-aid/fafsa/filling-out
+They are actively serving in the U.S. Armed Forces for purposes other than training. - 7.
+They are veterans of the U.S. Armed Forces. - 8.
+They were in legal guardianship or an emancipated minor - 9.
+They are designated as an Unaccompanied Homeless Youth, homeless,

-If a student is requesting to be independent for a reason outside of what is listed above, they must complete a Dependency Override application, or submit the required documentation for their specific situation as requested by the Financial Aid Office, and must be able to provide all and any supporting documentation requested.
-The Financial Aid Associate Director has the authority to make students who do not meet the above criteria independent under special circumstances (in the absence of the Associate Director, this process could also be completed by either the Director, the Assistant Director for Federal Programs, or the verification processors).
+If a student is requesting to be independent for a reason outside of what is listed above, they must complete a Dependency Override application, or submit the required documentation for their specific situation as requested by the Financial Aid Office, and must be able to provide any and all supporting documentation requested.
+The Financial Aid Associate Director has the authority to make students who do not meet the above criteria independent under unusual circumstances (in the absence of the Associate Director, this process could also be completed by either the Director, the Assistant Director for Federal Programs, or the verification processors).
 However, Tennessee Tech University takes a conservative stance regarding dependency override.
-Special circumstances must be documented and a copy of the documentation must be maintained in the student's file.
-The student's status will be re-evaluated each year, except in cases where documentation indicates circumstances would not be possible for a student to re-establish dependency status with a biological parent.
+Unusual circumstances must be documented and a copy of the documentation must be maintained in the student's file.
+The student's status will not have to be re-evaluated each year in cases where documentation indicates circumstances would not be possible for a student to re-establish dependency status with a biological parent.
 In cases of transfer students, each student must provide documents to Tennessee Tech University, as we do not accept overrides from prior institutions.
-Examples of special circumstances for Dependency Override include:
+Examples of unusual circumstances for Dependency Override include: